nyasu3w/mrubyc-m5/README.md

 Also targeting on easy implementation with Arduino libraries.

-The movie of total_demo in this project on M5Stack Core2:
+This is a movie of (old) total_demo in this project on M5Stack Core2:

 https://github.com/user-attachments/assets/b0aa8a82-fc44-421c-a1d7-70b15c6e211f

-## for the first try
-Build by PlatformIO in the top directory, then upload to your M5Stack device.

-`platformio.ini` is already set to build `project/total_demo` sample.
-You can change the built sample by editing `src_dir` variable in `platformio.ini`

-When src_dir is changing, VSCode might need some seconds to apply the change.
-If VSCode notifies such like "unknown ids", try again a few seconds later.
+## prerequisites
+- mruby
+- platformio

+mruby needs to byte compile ruby files. platformio is necessary because the build system depends on it.

 ## Features
 Supporting ruby scripts (mruby/c) for: